impredicative/reticker/README.md

 # reticker
-**reticker** uses Python 3.8 to extract snippets which could be US-style stock tickers from the given text extracted using a regular expression.
+**reticker** uses Python 3.8 to extract what look like US-style stock tickers from the given text.
+It uses a configurably created regular expression.
-It does not however validate or use a whitelist of such tickers.
+It does not however validate or use a whitelist of tickers.

 [![cicd badge](https://github.com/impredicative/reticker/workflows/cicd/badge.svg?branch=master)](https://github.com/impredicative/reticker/actions?query=workflow%3Acicd+branch%3Amaster)